designcity/silverstripe-sitemap3/README.md

 Another method, if you wish for direct descendants to retain the default functionality of canSiteMap(), is that you can overwrite the result by extending the Page and implementing the updateCanSiteMap($member) function.
 This takes precedence over canSiteMap() and can allow for specific functionality on select pages.

+##Adding themes
+If you think you have a pretty tip-top theme, submit a pull request and we'll look at integrating it into the project.